 Why You Need to Know about Resume Fraud

-Whether you are a job seeker or a hiring manager, you need to know about resume fraud.
+Whether you are a job seeker or a hiring manager, you need to know about resume padding.
 You need to know more than the statistics about how many candidates have admitted to resume padding or how many employers have caught applicants lying on their resumes.

 If you are a job seeker, you need to know what you risk from a legal perspective the moment you “embellish” a detail or two on your CV.
-As an employer, you need to know what resume fraud has the potential to cost your business—and what you can do to mitigate those risks.
-Read on to learn more about resume fraud from both sides of the table.
+As an employer, you need to know what resume fudging has the potential to cost your business—and what you can do to mitigate those risks.
+Read on to learn more about resume frauds from both sides of the table.

 Job Applicants and the Risk of Resume Fraud

-A statistic like the one cited above from Monster—that roughly half of all job applicants lie on their resumes—shows just how commonplace resume fraud has become.
+A statistic like the one cited above from Monster—that roughly half of all job applicants lie on their resumes—shows just how commonplace resume padding has become.
 Unfortunately, for some people, statistics like this one seem to function as some sort of “free pass.”
 There is a toxic mentality within job-seekers saying, “Well, everyone else is doing this, so I can do it as well” when it comes to resume padding.